mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 defects going out.
 Right?

 **Liran:**[00:23:47] Yeah.
 I mean, that sounds so complex.
-Can't we just automate this and install some tool and get it over with.
+Can't we just automate this and install some tool and get it over with?

 **Michaela:**[00:23:55] I definitely parts of it.
 And I think that a lot of people are, are, are doing stuff that tools should do for them.
 Right?
 So they,